swiss-ai-center/core-engine/docs/reference/service.md

 ## Architecture

-To see the general architecture of the project, see the global [UML Diagram](/swiss-ai-center/reference/engine/#uml-diagram).
+To see the general architecture of the project, see the global [UML Diagram](/swiss-ai-center/reference/core-engine/#uml-diagram).

-This sequence diagram illustrates the interaction between an user and a service, without using the Engine.
+This sequence diagram illustrates the interaction between an user and a service, without using the Core Engine.

 ```mermaid
 sequenceDiagram